 For the purpose of housing and meal plan assignments, students will remain classified as freshman, sophomore, junior or senior for the entire academic year (regardless of academic unit changes that may occur during the course of the year.)

 To apply to housing students must fill out a Housing Application/Roommate Match Form.
 New students to the university will submit their application to the Admissions Office.
 Returning students, but new to housing, will turn it in to Campus Life.
 Before a student can be placed in housing they must be officially accepted to the university and pay the $200 housing deposit.
 Deposits can be paid on-line, by calling the Cashier at 559-543-5586 or by sending it in the mail.

-Students (including new and transfer students) who are single, under 21 years of age and taking more than 9 units must fill out and submit a completed Housing Policy Form.
+Students (including new and transfer students) who are single, under 21 years of age and taking more than 9 units must fill out and submit a completed Commuter Approval Form.
 New students will submit the completed form at pre-registration and returning students can submit the completed form to the Campus Life Office.
 Students who do not qualify to live off-campus and who wish to apply for an out of the ordinary exemption may apply to the Residence Life Committee by submitting a letter that includes a request to be exempt from the policy and all pertinent details of their out of the ordinary circumstances.

 Written requests must be turned in to the Residence Life and Housing Office in Campus Life at least four weeks before the first day of class for the upcoming semester.
 The Housing Petitions Committee will review cases within two weeks of receiving requests.
 Decisions by the Residence Life Committee are final.
 (Financial difficulty does not qualify for an out-of-the-ordinary exemption from the housing policy.)